CarolineTracy/CarolineTracy/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;✰ &nbsp;I have a deep passion for problem-solving, and I love using my skills to tackle real-world issues.

-&nbsp;&nbsp;&nbsp;&nbsp;✰ &nbsp;Outside of school and work you can find me listening to music and doing logic puzzles (especially Sudoku).
+&nbsp;&nbsp;&nbsp;&nbsp;✰ &nbsp;Outside of school and work you can find me listening to music, dancing, stage managing dance shows, and doing logic puzzles.

 **Currently Working On...**